Improving UX in GIS Geoproject

 As a starting point, I would recommend making a few adjustments that will reduce the risk of data loss and speed things up a bit.

-Here it makes sense to adjust the paths to project folders, folders containing input and output .in4 files, and raster packages.
+files, and raster packages.
 Strange as it may seem, many users do not change anything in these fields, and every time they need to open/save projects and/or load exchange files, they have to wade through the jungle of the directory tree.

 In addition, I recommend moving the folders with document templates and import/export templates to a non-system partition — this will help you avoid data loss in case of a virus attack or system reinstallation, which is especially important if you are developing report templates.
-I think everyone would agree that it would be a shame to lose your super-fancy script and a bunch of templates just because you forgot to copy the Script and Reports folders in a hurry before installing the system.
+I think everyone would agree that it would be a shame to lose your super-fancy script and a bunch of templates just because you forgot to copy the Script

-It is also worth having a look at the “Tools → Customise object palette” menu.
+It is also worth having a look at the “Service → Customise object palette” menu.
 It is unlikely that you will need all the symbol groups shown here.
 The ones you do not need should probably be deleted.
 It is also a good idea to rearrange the symbols.
 For example, I put the most used symbols on the first tab and arrange them in the order they are used (quarter → plot → site → neighbour) or by frequency of use.

 The next stop on the road to increased usability is the system script.
 This is where you can satisfy your desire for tuning!
 Rightly regarded as one of the most important parts of the program, the system script contains a huge number of settings and automation options.
 If you spend some time customising it, you will be able to do your work much faster.

-First, go to the Classifiers tab and look through all the directories available.
+Careless modification of the system script can, in some cases, lead to unstable operation of the Geoproject.
+It is recommended to make a backup copy of the script before making any changes.First, go to the Classifiers tab and look through all the directories available.
 Wherever possible, delete unnecessary values and enter the ones you use yourself (this usually applies to almost all directories).

 Go to the “Semantics” tab and look for lines that almost always contain the same value.
 Such strings can be “Executing Organisation”, COATUU codes of levels 1 to 4, heights and coordinate systems, and many others.
 Once you have identified such strings, set them to the appropriate default values — this will save you from having to enter the same data over and over again.